alaTest Sites

-alaTest has collected and analyzed 2113 reviews of Amazon Fire 7 (2017).
+alaTest has collected and analyzed 2114 reviews of Amazon Fire 7 (2017).
 The average rating for this product is 4.4/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers really like the portability and size.
-The performance and price are also mentioned favorably.
-The camera and reliability get less positive views.
+Views about the portability and size are on the whole positive.
+The performance and price are also mentioned favorably, whereas there are some negative reviews about the camera and reliability.

 usability, price, performance, size, portability